Dmitriy-Frostoff/boilerplate-webpack-gulp-html-scss-js-components/README.md

 ---

-note: pay attention to order of the imported files in the `index.scss`!
+**note**: pay attention to order of the imported files in the `index.scss`!
 The last improts will override previous one if there's matches in classnames or ids or tags!

 ---

 #### JavaScript / Component approach

-`JS` (or `TS` with a few modifications) rules all the things inside the boilerplate.
+`JS` rules all the things inside the boilerplate.
 The only and one.
 Entire boilerplate structure is made for only the goal - turn everything into the hierarchical components (React one and other Frameworks like), where every component is as much as possible unconnected and incapsulated unit for maximum reusage by higher ordered ones in a project (it's must be the only strict linear connection from higher standing components to lower one due to Feature-Sliced Design(FSD) architecture principle!).

-There're chunks like `_<component_filename>.html`, `_<component_filename>.scss` and optional `_<component_filename>.js` It's possible to include them into upper - standing `index.(js|ts)` using `webpack` features of loaders and some utilities for creating `html templates`.
-The `index.(js|ts)` plays a role of `public api` for other components to import and usage.
+There're chunks like `_<component_filename>.html`, `_<component_filename>.scss` and optional `_<component_filename>.js` It's possible to include them into upper - standing `index.js` using `webpack` features of loaders and some utilities for creating `html templates`.
+The `index.js` plays a role of `public api` for other components to import and usage.

 There's a `htmlCreateComponentHelper` custom made by myself simple utility (commonly used pattern like factory), that gives an oportunity to create `html templates` to use in a Single Page Aplication (SPA) (nest `html template` on demand with JS usage, React style like) (check for more about the component approach implementation [the Rolling Scopes School lecture (RU) by mentor Viktar Kovalev](https://www.youtube.com/watch?v=Edue1LmnZqo));